MoemenSuper/The-Other-Alex/README.md

 - A living, non-spectator target; some events also reject Creative mode.
 - Required content: a saved voice clip, chat history, an optional integration mod, a Herobrine entity, or a valid structure.

-If Minecraft reports a reason such as `NO_VALID_SPAWN`, make more open, safe space around the target and retry.
-This usually does not mean that the command is broken.
+If Minecraft reports `NO_VALID_SPAWN`, clear space around the target and retry.

 ### Recommended filming setup